-Most beginners don’t get hurt from being reckless.
-They get hurt because they’re dropped into environments never built to guide newcomers:
+Most beginners don’t get hurt because they’re reckless.
+They get hurt because they get dropped into an environment that was never built to guide a newcomer:

 - No real instruction.